 I watch quite a bit of telly.
 More than I should, really.
 So since I watch as much television as I read books, I thought I should "review" what I watch each week, both television and movies (I only watch movies on DVD at home, long story).
 Nothing fancy, just a few sentences about what I thought of what I watched.
 (I'll try to avoid spoilers, but no promises.)
 Comment with your thoughts on the shows!

-This Week's Best Episode
+This Week's Best Episode:

 Elementary

+Agents of S.H.I.E.L.D.: Saw everything coming and have already called everything coming up so no surprises for a while.
 Blindspot: More and more we're growing weary of the main guy - we just don't like him for some reason.
 Enjoy the girl though, and the story continues to be intriguing enough for us to continue.

+Bones: Entertaining-ish but again nothing spectacular.
 Castle: Better than the last Slaughter episode, but my biggest enjoyment comes from imagining how much fun the two actors must have being together again on a different show.

 Elementary: Although I'm disappointed the other avenues for cases thread was cut after only one episode, and Sherlock is getting a little soft, Watson is becoming a serious badarse.
 The case was entertaining and the long-term developments interesting, so in the midst of a pretty blah TV week this takes Best Episode.
+Fresh Off the Boat: Eddie's pieces continue to entertain.
+The little brothers stole the show as usual, though.

+The Great British Baking Show: By the skin of her teeth Ruby continues into the final!
+At this point I'm calling Kim to win though, while Dad says Frances.
+But we both agree Ruby is the dark horse, and I would love to see her win. iZombie: Just an okay case but some very interesting long-term developments.
+Definitely not on board with the romance, but I'm sure I'm the only one.
+Last Man Standing: Called the main plot from the beginning but it was still funny.
 Limitless: Interesting but surprisingly forgettable.
 I can barely remember what it was about now, typing this up a few days later.
 It was the one where his boss got arrested and her daughter's cousin was kidnapped by pirates, right?
 I think I enjoyed it well enough, although I did not approve of the completely unforeshadowed romance implications at the end.

 Master Chef Jr.: Pending...
 (Movies = less TV time.)